Developer Guide

 Current Implementation

-The calculator mechanism is facilitated by the AddCommand
+The calculator mechanism is facilitated by the AddCommand class.

 The calculator calculates the amount of money owed by pet owners to the daycare owners,

-based on an initial timestamp of type java LocalDateTime
+based on an initial timestamp of type java LocalDateTime that is required to be non-null when

-entering the Add
+entering the Add command.

 Given below is an example usage scenario and how the calculator mechanism behaves at each step: